hpi-studyu/studyu/docker/README.md

 The default ports are 8080 for the [StudyU App](http://localhost:8080) and 8081 for the [StudyU Designer](http://localhost:8081).

-If you want to use a different database, several more steps are necessary.
-You can either use a managed Supabase project at [supabase.com](https://supabase.com) and link it with your StudyU instance, or you can self-host Supabase on your own as explained in [Use Case #2](#use-case-2-run-a-self-hosted-supabase-instance-together-with-studyu).
+If you want to use a different database, more steps are necessary.
+You can start a managed Supabase project at [supabase.com](https://supabase.com) and link it with your StudyU instance by replacing the values for `STUDYU_SUPABASE_URL` and `STUDYU_SUPABASE_PUBLIC_ANON_KEY` in the file `.env.local`.
+Alternatively, you can self-host Supabase on your own as explained in [Use Case #2](#use-case-2-run-a-self-hosted-supabase-instance-together-with-studyu).

 In order to run your StudyU instance under a custom domain or a different port, refer to [Change hostname or ports](#change-hostname-or-ports).